 Imagine spending 6 days adventuring through one of the most beautiful state parks in this country: The Adirondacks.
 You will enjoy wide shouldered roads across rivers, past mountains, circling lakes and taking in the expansive views.

-The ride begins in Burlington, Vermont and travels across Lake Champlain into New York State.
-You’ll continue on through to Saranac Lake, Lake Placid, Blue Mountain Lake, Lake George and then back up into Vermont.
+The ride begins in Burlington, Vermont and travels south along Lake Champlain.
+You’ll continue on into New York State to Lake George, Blue Mountain Lake, Lake Placid, Saranac Lake and then back across to Vermont.
 Do not be intimidated by the thought of hills.
 The beauty of this area makes each rise worth it!
 This is an intermediate tour and has been designed to ride the terrain with as few climbs as possible.

 You will explore Ausable Chasm, tour Fort Ticonderoga and other famous highlights of this area and will understand why this has been a playground for so many people over the years.